apache/daffodil-site/site/cli.md

 ``CC``

-   : If you need to specify which C compiler should be called when running TDML files with the ``test`` subcommand using Daffodil's runtime2 backend, you can set the ``CC`` environment variable.
+   : If you need to specify which C compiler should be called when running TDML files with the ``test`` subcommand using Daffodil's codegen-c backend, you can set the ``CC`` environment variable.
 If that environment variable is not specified, then Daffodil will call the first C compiler driver command it finds within the ``PATH`` environment variable from the following list: "zig cc", "cc", "clang", "gcc" (in that order).
 The reason for "zig cc" coming first is because [zig cc](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html) uses a sophisticated caching system to avoid recompiling the same C source files, which can speed up TDML tests.

 ### Global Options